OVERBERG RENOSTERVELD TRUST

 Our role as a Black Harrier Species Guardian

-In 2022, the ORCT was chosen by BirdLife South Africa to become a Black Harrier Species Guardian.
+In 2022, the ORT was chosen by BirdLife South Africa to become a Black Harrier Species Guardian.
 We join South Africa’s other Black Harrier Species Guardian, Dr Rob Simmons.
-This means that we will work with BirdLife South Africa to continue to take conservation action to protect these harriers, and work with BirdLife South Africa and Dr Simmons to develop an action plan for priority actions and projects.
+This means that we are working with BirdLife South Africa to continue to take conservation action to protect these harriers.
 This is an exciting opportunity for the Trust, and wonderful recognition of our work to protect Black Harriers to date.
+The ORT is also currently chairing the Black Harrier Task Force, a collaboration with various NGOs including BirdLife South Africa, the Endangered Wildlife Trust and other specialists.
+Together we are working towards a Species Action Plan for Black Harriers throughout their range.